geoloe/ggscluster/README.md

 GGSCluster is a Docker Compose-based project to deploy a secure, self-hosted OpenSearch cluster with OpenSearch Dashboards, Nginx as a reverse proxy, and Pi-hole as a DNS resolver.
 This project enables secure HTTPS access to OpenSearch services and custom DNS resolution within a LAN environment.

 It can be customized to use another domain.
+Just adjust the nginx reverse proxy configuration, the CNs in the Cluster/Certificates and in your Router/Switch and Pihole DNS configuration.

 ## Features